Energy Future wins court approval to exit bankruptcy

-(Reuters) - Energy Future Holdings Corp , Texas' biggest power company, won U.S. court approval on Friday for a plan that will allow the bulk of its operations to exit Chapter 11 after two years of battling creditors.
+(Reuters) - Energy Future Holdings Corp [EFHC.UL] [TXEFHE.UL], Texas' biggest power company, won U.S. court approval on Friday for a plan that will allow the bulk of its operations to exit Chapter 11 after two years of battling creditors.

 "I am going to overrule all of the remaining objections, U.S. Bankruptcy Judge Christopher Sontchi said in court in Wilmington, Delaware.
 "I am prepared to confirm."